Bastian-Kuhn/jira-omnifocus/README.md

 ## What the plugin does:
  * It queries all Ticket which are Assigned to you and Open from Jira
  * Queries all Tasks with the given Tag (default Jira) from OmniFocus
- * You can set even a Filter, or just wildcard with .*
+ * You can set even a Filter, by Ticket ID (Regex)
  * Create new Tasks, or reopen Tasks if they appear in Jira
  * Closes all Tasks with the given Tag which not appear in Jira

 ## Multiple Instances
 You can run Multiple Instances of this script, by copying it to a new name, update the label, identifier and in any case the used_tag variable.

+# Thanks to:
+@snwfdhmp Martin Joly:Thanks for Updating JavaScript Code with new Features and Optimizations